The Spiritual Centre.co.uk

 These protective companions form a close-knit community around the White Fawn, creating a sanctuary that fosters safety amidst potential dangers lurking in their environment.
 The image of this rare fawn nestled at the heart of its protective circle evokes feelings of warmth and security, a testament to both its uniqueness and the beauty of collective guardianship in nature.
 In many cultures, such creatures are considered symbols or omens, representatives of purity or harbingers of significant change, their existence weaving stories that inspire awe and reverence among those fortunate enough to encounter them.
 Thus, the White Fawn stands not only as an exceptional marvel but also as an enduring reminder of nature's delicate balance between fragility and protection.

-Animal Spirits of Oak Tree
+Animal Spirits of the Oak Tree

 Bruce Clifton